dsc-courses/dsc10-2022-fa/syllabus.md

 | Final Exam | 15% | |

 Note that each lab and each homework assignment will be worth the same amount, regardless of the number of points it is graded out of.
+You can also earn up to 2% extra credit by attending discussion section.
+You'll earn 0.25% for each discussion section you attend, up to a total of 2%.

 ### Regrade Requests

 If you'd like to request a regrade on any assignment, you must do so within one week of the assignment being graded.
-If you think there is a problem with the autograder, please contact the course TA.
+If you think there is a problem with the autograder,  please fill out the [Autograder Regrade Request Form](https://docs.google.com/forms/d/e/1FAIpQLSe9yDNvgRhHCnPAXanaB2ybopbTcrvY97lazspz2o26uopfww/viewform?usp=sf_link).
 If you think there is a problem with how your written question was graded, submit a regrade request through Gradescope.

 ### Letter Grades and Incompletes